 Drag Rules up and down to change the order that your logic will follow.
-Rules at the top of the list are given precedence over rules below.
+Rules at the bottom of the list are given precedence over rules above.

 Add new rules by clicking the ‘+’ button, and remove Rules by clicking the trash can icon.

 Once you’re done adding and editing rules, click ‘Save’ to keep them.
 Then, click on ‘Save Changes’ to push your template edits live.

 Run a new checklist by clicking on ‘Run Checklist’ from the top of the template menu of the template you just edited.
 You’ll immediately notice that any hidden tasks are now gone!